pretix/pretix-docs/docs/guides/pretixscan/android.md

 ![Home screen of pretixSCAN in kiosk mode displaying the pictogram for entry scanning, the last synchronization, and the buttons for flashlight and autofocus.
 The top bar is missing.](../../assets/screens/scan/kiosk.png "Kiosk mode")

-Use the [App pinning](https://support.google.com/android/answer/9455138?hl=en) feature of Android or your preferred solution to prevent users from leaving the app.
+Use the [app pinning](https://support.google.com/android/answer/9455138?hl=en) feature of Android or your preferred solution to prevent users from leaving the app.

 In order to leave kiosk mode and display the menu bar again, you need a QR code of your PIN Open [our QR code generator](https://qr.pretix.dev/) and enter your PIN.